 - To advocate responsibly for an accessible and hospitable learning environment through the removal of informational, physical, and attitudinal barriers.

 - To promote self-determination and personal responsibility for students with disabilities.

 - To provide training and support to faculty and staff regarding the needs of students with disabilities.

 - To provide the College with information regarding Disability issues.

 In accordance with the law and with sound ethical counseling practice, specific information regarding a student's particular disability will not be shared with a third party without the student's express permission to do so unless requested by the College attorney or if required by law.
-By signing the Request for Accommodation form, the student is giving permission to disclose information regarding the need for accommodations, but not about their specific disability.
+By completing the request forms, the student is giving permission to disclose information regarding the need for accommodations, but not about their specific disability.
 It is the student's right not to disclose specific information regarding their disability to instructors.
-If a student would like Support Services staff to disclose any educational information, please complete the college's Release of Information form.
+If a student would like Support Services staff to disclose any educational information to anyone other than the student, please complete the college's Release of Information form.